rudifa/genealogy-astro/README.md

 ## Missing features

+- File Import/Export: Save your trees to your computer for backup or sharing, and load them back anytime.
-- load multiple files and merge them
+- Load multiple files and merge them

 ## More features